ihmwg/IHMCIF/README.md

    [Chimera](https://www.cgl.ucsf.edu/chimera/))

-We plan to support integrative/hybrid models by means of an mmCIF extension dictionary, `ihm-extension.dic`.
+We plan to support integrative/hybrid models by means of an mmCIF extension dictionary, [ihm-extension.dic](ihm-extension.dic).
 Since this merely extends the existing mmCIF specification, "traditional" data (such as atomic coordinates) can be stored just as in regular mmCIF files.

-An example of using the dictionary, `nup84/nup84.cif`, is provided.
-This contains the structures derived by the Sali lab for the Nup84 complex, above.
+A [number of examples](examples/) of using the dictionary are provided.
+[One such example](examples/nup84/nup84.cif) contains the structures derived by the Sali lab for the Nup84 complex, above.

 ## Extension dictionary